Alvareto/NPhilosophers/README.md

 }
 ```

-N philosopher processes are syncronized using **Ricart-Agrawala Algorithm**
+N philosopher processes are synchronized using **Ricart-Agrawala Algorithm**

 All processes write down the message they send and message they receive.